Experimentally ruling out joint reality based on operational completeness

 where $\Theta$ and $\phi$ are the rotation angle and phase, respectively.
 The experimental gate sequence is shown in Fig.~\ref{fig1}(c), and the parameters to prepare the four state ensembles $\{ \varepsilon_+, \varepsilon_-, \varepsilon'_+, \varepsilon'_- \}$ are respectively

 To realize the noise process described by Eq.~(\ref{dephaseCh}), we introduce the Zeeman state $\ket{F=1,m_F=1}$ as state $\ket{1}$, which is more sensitive to the decoherence process, and couple it to the ground state $\ket{\downarrow}$.
 It can be regarded as a noisy qubit with transition frequency $\omega_{1}=\omega_{0}+2\pi \times9.6$ MHz, as shown in Fig.~\ref{fig1}(b).
-Similarly, this noisy qubit could also be initialized, detected, and calibrated by applying the same method used for the original ion-qubit.
-Moreover, the dephasing factor $\mu$ in Eq.~(\ref{dephaseCh}) can be tuned by controlling the evolution time of the noisy qubit interacting with the environment~\cite{supp}.
-The Rabi frequency is adjusted to $\Omega_{\ket{\downarrow},\ket{1}} = 2\pi \times 181.2$ kHz.
+The Rabi frequency is adjusted to $\Omega_{\ket{\downarrow},\ket{1}} = 2\pi \times 181.2$ kHz. {Interestingly, by analyzing the dynamics of decoherence induced by magnetic field fluctuation, we find that the dephasing process is consistent with the decoherence process with an additional $z$-axis rotation $R_z(\Theta)$.
+The $z$-axis rotation $R_z$ is included to ensure the prepared dephasing states to lie in the $x$-$z$ plane.
+The decoherence process is labeled by ``Zero" since the amplitude of microwave is set to zero during that period.
+For a specific dephasing factor $\mu$, the duration of ``Zero" is determined by $\mu T $, where $T$ is the coherence time of our system.
+This provides a feasible scheme to precisely control the dephasing channel, where the dephasing factor $\mu$ in Eq.~(\ref{dephaseCh}) can be tuned by controlling the evolution time of the noisy qubit interacting with the environment~\cite{supp}.
 In the experiment, the dephasing factor is tuned and estimated at four typical values of $\mu = 0.014, 0.220, 0.512$, and $0.653$ via operation sequences depicted in Figs.~\ref{fig1}(c) and \ref{fig1}(d).

 It is remarked that, although the dephasing channel in the form of Eq.~(\ref{dephaseCh}) does not distort the $x$-$z$ plane of the Bloch sphere where the four states~(\ref{StateSets}) reside, in realistic experimental conditions the prepared states may not be perfectly constrained in the $x$-$z$ plane and thus would be non-homogeneously affected under dephasing.
 Hence, we need to add the two eigenstates of $\sigma_y$ as an extra dimension to correct this preparation inaccuracy.
 This calibration procedure is introduced in the subsequent discussion and details are given in the Supplemental Materials~\cite{supp}.
-To ensure the measurements for the set of preparations~(\ref{StateSets}) are tomographically complete, we also implement the observable $\sigma_y$ to comply with the extended space of preparation as suggested in Refs.~\cite{PuseyPRA,Mikenc,MichaelPRA,Mikeprxq}.
+To ensure the measurements for the set of preparations~(\ref{StateSets}) are tomographically complete, we also implement the observable $\sigma_y$, as have been done to calibrate the choice of preparation and measurement observables and suggested in Refs.~\cite{PuseyPRA,Mikenc,MichaelPRA,Mikeprxq}.